-- Company X(X) has been trading for more than 20 years and has an excellent compliance record across all taxes. - In 2011 HMRC withdrew an agreement with a trade association that potentially impacted on X's liability to charge VAT. - The change to VAT accounting required as a result of the withdrawal of the agreement with the trade body was not clear.
+- Co A has been trading for more than 20 years and has an excellent compliance record across all taxes. - In 2011 HMRC withdrew an agreement with a trade association that potentially impacted on Co A's liability to charge VAT. - The change to VAT accounting required as a result of the withdrawal of the agreement with the trade body was not clear.
 HMRC (subsequently) argued that it had withdrawn a concession.
-We take the view that HMRC had never granted a concession, it had merely indicated that it could be relied upon to interpret a complex point of law in a particular way that was itself entirely consistent with VAT legislation. - Changes were implemented by X in 2012.
-These changes eliminated any ambiguity about whether X should charge VAT.
-From January 2012, X started to charge VAT. - As part of a campaign (targeting a large number of businesses operating in the same sector) HMRC carried out an inspection of X in 2015.
-HMRC then issued an assessment for £1.2 million in relation to sales made in 2011, including against one VAT quarter that was more than 4 years old when the assessment was raised (normally not open to assessment). - HMRC also decided to impose a penalty because X had deliberately submitted inaccurate VAT returns. - The total bill that HMRC sought to impose was £1.8 million.
+We take the view that HMRC had never granted a concession, it had merely indicated that it could be relied upon to interpret a complex point of law in a particular way that was itself entirely consistent with VAT legislation. - Changes were implemented by Co A in 2012 that eliminated any ambiguity and from January 2012 Co A started to charge VAT. - As part of a campaign (targeting a large number of businesses operating in the sector) HMRC carried out an inspection of Co A in 2015.
+HMRC then issued an assessment for £1.2 million in relation to sales made in 2011, including against one VAT quarter that was more than 4 years old when the assessment was raised (normally not open to assessment). - HMRC also decided to impose a penalty because Co A had deliberately submitted inaccurate VAT returns. - The total bill that HMRC sought to impose was £1.8 million.